markusahlstrand/hono-openapi-middlewares/README.md

 npm install openapi-middlewares
 ```

+## Peer dependencies

+The library has the following peer-dependencies that needs to be available:

+- @hono/zod-openapi
+- hono
+- zod

 ## Authentication middleware

 The authentication middleware needs to be created using the factory mehtod as it needs to have acces to the app instance.